 Tired of being a typical tourist and spending time in queues for Sagrada Familia and Guell Park?
 Find out a local guide of the best things to do and unique experiences in Barcelona, my home city!

-Every one knows if you’re a first timer in Barcelona there are stuff you can’t miss.
-Parc Guell the Sagrada Familia and all the other touristy sights are awaiting for you.
+Everyone knows if you’re a first timer in Barcelona there is stuff you can’t miss.
+Parc Guell the Sagrada Familia and all the other touristy sights are waiting for you.

 As I know can be considered a true Barcelover, I’m now happy to share some of the best Barcelona experiences and things to do with you.
 Let’s get started!